 The tools and tactics utilized by SilverTerrier are not the best of technology or methods but what makes them successful is their opportunistic mindset and methods.
 Vulnerable victims are those businesses that do not employ anti-phishing methods nor even has phishing intelligence to begin with.

-Common contents in the phishing emails that are distributed focuses on the subject of fake shipping notifications, invoices, requests for quotes and purchase orders.
+Common contents in the phishing emails that are distributed focus on the subject of fake shipping notifications, invoices, requests for quotes and purchase orders.

 Off-The-Shelf Malware is like a generic disease which can easily be detected by software security programs, with the success of the group SilverTerrier, then the awareness of the victims can be attributed to it.